fiatinsight/synapse_content/README.md

 # Fiat Publication

-This gem is designed to be used by Fiat Insight developers on Rails projects that require a basic CMS.
+This engine is designed to be used by Fiat Insight developers on Rails projects that require a basic CMS.

 ## Installation